The Ultra

 We've chosen the July date for a few reasons:

 Our race will be completed before the height of international summer tourism.
-Whilst Schools in Scotland begin summer holidays earlier, the rest of the UK holidays start after the race is finished.
+Whilst Schools in Ireland begin summer holidays earlier, the rest of the UK holidays start after the race is finished.

 We think it’s good to have the race completed before the largest influx of tourists in late July and August.
 We also try to avoid the half terms.